 The objective of testing the "Distributed Data Visualization" function is two-fold:

-To verify that it accurately builds a knowledge graph based on the given parameters, ensuring that the output is correct, reliable, and efficient over varying conditions.
+To verify that it accurately builds a visualization based on the given parameters, ensuring that the output is correct, reliable, and efficient over varying conditions.

 To confirm that the Distributed Data Visualization accurately represents the data provided by the JSON URLs.
 This involves verifying that all nodes, connections, and groups in the visualization correctly correspond to the data structure and content specified in the JSON file.